genert/Webmasters/2. Solution/Security/README.md

 - IAM (AWS Identity Access Management) - most likely for development, deployment, and similar
 - SSO (Single Sign On) - for development, deployment, and similar
-- Amazon Cognito - identity management for users of Farmacy Family
+- Amazon Cognito - identity management for users of Hey Blue
-- AWS Organisations - option for managing identity and access across Foods and Family

 ## Data Law & Compliance